Sirilukkan/Data_Science_Projects/Computer_Vision/Malaria_Detection/README.md

 Parasitized: The parasitized cells contain the Plasmodium parasite which causes malaria
 Uninfected: The uninfected cells are free of the Plasmodium parasites

+This is a link to the dataset [https://drive.google.com/file/d/1n3o1Xghpy9ufZwHkQFE5l5d9sUHQOUWM/view]
+Description of data in the link above:
+Unzip cell_images.zip.
+In the cell_images folder, there are train and test folders that contains Parasitized and Uninfected images.